maxhallinan/dominoh/README.md

   = Any
   | Empty

-Any = ? one or more occurrences of any character, including a linebreak ?
+Any = ? one or more occurrences of any character, including linebreaks ?

-String = ? one or more occurrences of any character, not including a linebreak ?
+String = ? one or more occurrences of any character, not including linebreaks ?

 Word = ? one or more occurences of any character, not including whitespace ?